Websites, Support Groups and PPD Organizations

 This Isn't What I Expected Karen Kleiman, M.S.W., and Valerie D. Raskin, M.D.

 The Postpartum Support Group of the Upstate meets the first Thursday of every month from 7 to 8:30 p.m. at Baby Impressions, 11-D Barkingham Lane in Greenville.
 For information, visit Care for Mom.

 We are continually adding to our list of resources.
-Please contact us if you have suggestions for PPD resources.
-We also have medical professionals and PPD survivors available to speak to your group, organization or event about PPD.
+Please contact us if you have suggestions for postpartum resources.
+We also have medical professionals and ppd survivors available to speak to your group, organization or event.